wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    `C:\Program Files (x86)\TRICENTIS\Tosca Toolsuite"`

+   NOTE: The 64-bit Tosca Commander are installed with standard AddIns (Tosca Requirements, Tosca TestCase-Design, Tosca Reporting, and Tosca Structured Objects).

+   These run in either 32 (*X86.exe) or 64-bit mode, depending on whether Tosca Commander is started in a 64-bit or 32-bit operating system.

 1. Click "OK".

-1. Switch to Advanced System Variables for "New..." variable `TRICENTIS_HOME` for where  executables are installed.
-The following 64-bit executable files installed are processor-independent:

-   * TOSCACommander.exe
-   * TCShell.exe
-   * DbRepositorySchemaMigrator.exe

-1. Click
-   The 64-bit Tosca Commander are installed with standard AddIns (Tosca Requirements, Tosca TestCase-Design, Tosca Reporting, and Tosca Structured Objects).

-   These run in either 32 (*X86.exe) or 64-bit mode, depending on whether Tosca Commander is started in a 64-bit or 32-bit operating system.

-   A <strong>Tosca Commander</strong> agent is installed on Windows machines to invoke tests and receive results.

    ### Download installer